deggja/netfetch/README.md

 brew install netfetch
 ```

-For specific Linux distros and other install binaries, check the latest release.
+For specific Linux distros, Windows and other install binaries, check the latest release.

 ### Prerequisites